msftrobiro/SAPonAzure/README.md

     # Set this flag to true when installing Cockpit (requires XSA)
     install_cockpit = false

+    # Set this flag to true when installing WebIDE (requires XSA)
+    install_webide = false

     # Set this to be a list of the ip addresses that should be allowed by the NSG.
 Empty list means that no restrictions are placed
     allow_ips = []